Analyzing Nano-X Imaging (NASDAQ:NNOX) and Koninklijke Philips (NYSE:PHG)

-Nano-X Imaging (NASDAQ:NNOX) and Koninklijke Philips (NYSE:PHG) are both business services companies, but which is the better investment?
-We will compare the two companies based on the strength of their earnings, profitability, valuation, institutional ownership, dividends, risk and analyst recommendations.
+Nano-X Imaging (NASDAQ:NNOX) and Koninklijke Philips (NYSE:PHG) are both business services companies, but which is the superior business?
+We will compare the two companies based on the strength of their risk, analyst recommendations, valuation, profitability, dividends, earnings and institutional ownership.

+This table compares Nano-X Imaging and Koninklijke Philips’ revenue, earnings per share and valuation.

 Institutional & Insider Ownership

-5.9% of Nano-X Imaging shares are owned by institutional investors.
-Comparatively, 8.4% of Koninklijke Philips shares are owned by institutional investors.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+5.9% of Nano-X Imaging shares are held by institutional investors.
+Comparatively, 8.4% of Koninklijke Philips shares are held by institutional investors.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

-This is a breakdown of current ratings and recommmendations for Nano-X Imaging and Koninklijke Philips, as provided by MarketBeat.
+This is a summary of recent recommendations and price targets for Nano-X Imaging and Koninklijke Philips, as reported by MarketBeat.

 |Sell Ratings